jhungerman/OM596CapstoneRep/ProcessNotes2.md

 - Some lot dimensions were missing delimeters.
 Adjust.
 - Handful of measurements had extended inch values.
 Convert to decimal.
 - Re-run formulas
+- There are several subdivision names with extra characters.
+I ran a pivot table to identify and correct.

 ## Sales Data Prep
 - Remove all Sales Data records where the sales price is 0